vikramnagashoka/PID-Controller/README.md

 # PID-Controller
-Predicting steering using PID controller
+#### Predicting steering angles using PID controller given the cross track error.

 A PID (Proportional, Integral, Derivative) controller is a control loop feedback controller which is widely used in different control systems.